Come Taste the Band: Disbandment and aftermath

-The tour's final concert was on 15 March 1976 in Liverpool Empire Theatre, where Hughes apologized to the audience for the band's poor performance in a fake American accent.
+The tour's final concert was on 15 March 1976 in Liverpool Empire Theatre, where Hughes apologized to the audience for the band's poor performance, blaming it on jet lag in a fake American accent.
 After the concert, Lord and Paice decided to end the band's activities and take a break from touring.
-After a while, Coverdale arrived in tears and announced that he was leaving, to which Lord and Paice replied that it was not possible because Deep Purple no longer existed.
+After a while, Coverdale arrived in tears and announced that he was leaving, to which Lord and Paice replied that there was no band to leave because Deep Purple no longer existed.

 After tours for this album concluded, the public announcement of their breakup was not made until July 1976, with then-manager Rob Cooksey issuing a statement: "The band will not record or perform together as Deep Purple again".
 Before this, Bolin had already told in an interview that he was waiting for the band to start working on the next Deep Purple album.
 Along with the drug problem, the group's breakup was influenced by the harsh work schedule and the managers' reluctance to organize vacations for the members.

 Roger Glover, who played in Deep Purple between 1969 and 1973 and again from 1984, pondered the matter: "Only when bands have failed is it possible to think about the causes of the problems. – Who knows where the band would have developed with Tommy Bolin?
 It could have become hugely popular.
 If that had happened, the attitude towards his composition could be different now."

 After the disbandment, Bolin formed his own band that toured in support of Peter Frampton and Jeff Beck, including the recording of his second solo album Private Eyes.
 However, Bolin died of multiple drug intoxication on 4 December 1976 caused by heroin, alcohol, cocaine, and barbiturates.
 Bolin was 25 years old.

 Coverdale then retreated to his permanent residence in Germany, where he embarked on a solo career, releasing two of his solo albums, White Snake and Northwinds.
 After that, he put his arrangements together with his band, later named Whitesnake.
-Members from the Deep Purple 'Mark I-IV' lineup, Lord and Paice joined Coverdale's group for the early Whitesnake albums: Trouble and Lovehunter was released, with longtime producer Martin Birch worked on their records.
+Lord and Paice joined Coverdale for the first five Whitesnake albums, Trouble (1978) through Slide It In (1984), all released with longtime Deep Purple collaborator Martin Birch producing.

 Overall, Deep Purple's split would last for eight years until the reformation of the 'Mark II' lineup that would eventually produce the band's 1984 comeback album, Perfect Strangers.